-is performing application committed to key testina new browser versions are released.
+D2L is performing application committed to key testina when new browser versions are released.
 New and updated functionality is also tested against the latest version of supported browsers.
-However, due to the some browser releases, D2L cannot quarantee each browser version will perform as expected.
-If you encounter any issues with any of the browser versions listed in the tables below, contact D2L Support, who will determine the best course of action for resolution. prioritized supported browsers Reported issues are by maintenance browsers.
+However, due to the some browser releases, D2L frequency of cannot quarantee that each browser version will perform as expected.
+If you encounter any issues with any of the browser versions listed in the tables below, contact D2L Support, who will determine the best course of action for resolution. prioritized supported browsers Reported issues are by and then maintenance browsers.